 Walking Tour of Old Goa's Churches

-Discover why Old Goa is known as the Rome of the East on this guided walking tour of the city's historic centre, filled with Catholic churches and reminders of the past.
+Discover why Old Goa is known as the Rome of the East on this guided walking tour of the city's historic centre, a place full of Catholic churches and reminders of times gone by.
 Itinerary.
-Old Goa, once the capital of Portuguese India, features a number...
+Once the capital of Portuguese India, Old Goa is now...

 - 2 hours